TiagoJacinto92/Project1-Quizz/README.md

   3. Next question;
   4. Back to quest;

-- Erased the blank space section between the answers and the next question
+- Erase the blank space section between the answers and the next question
 - Finish some functionality of the buttons (the START button should not work unless the steps above are complet)
 - Reset the questions with the back to quest button, but without making them disappear